Paul Harris (basketball): Professional career

-After the conclusion of the 2008–09 season, Harris declared himself eligible for the 2009 NBA Draft.
+After the conclusion of the 2008–09 season, Harris declared himself eligible for the 2009 NBA draft.
 He was not drafted, but played alongside Jonny Flynn as a member of the Minnesota Timberwolves' summer league team.
 After not being offered a spot on the Timberwolves' preseason roster, the Utah Jazz invited Harris to attend their preseason training camp.
 However, Harris injured his ankle the week before camp began and didn't heal in time to participate and was then waived by the Jazz on October 22.

 On November 5, 2009, Harris was drafted by the Maine Red Claws with the eighth overall pick of the 2009 NBA Development League Draft.
 However, Harris didn't attend camp, instead opting for season ending ankle surgery.

 Harris joined the Utah Jazz for the 2010 Orlando Pro Summer League.
 On October 30, 2010, he was re-acquired by the Red Claws.
-In January 2011, Harris, citing a lack of playing time with the Red Claws, left the team and accepted an offer to join the Talk 'N Text Tropang Texters of the Philippine Basketball Association.
+In January 2011, Harris, citing a lack of playing time with the Red Claws, left the team and accepted an offer to join the Talk 'N Text Tropang Texters of the Philippine Basketball Association (PBA).
 The Tropang Texters won the 2011 PBA Commissioner's Cup 4–2 over the Barangay Ginebra Kings.

 In November 2011, he was again re-acquired by the Red Claws.
 On February 29, 2012, he was waived by the Red Claws.
 On March 27, 2012, he was acquired by the Iowa Energy.
 However, on April 12, his contract was terminated by the Energy.
 In December 2012, Harris was re-acquired by the Iowa Energy.

 In August 2013, he signed a one-year contract with SLUC Nancy Basket of France.

 On June 3, 2014, he signed to play as an import for the Talk 'N Text Tropang Texters for the third time of the PBA.

 On June 12, 2014, he signed with Royal Halı Gaziantep of Turkey.
 On December 23, 2014, he left Gaziantep and signed with BCM Gravelines of the French LNB Pro A.

 On June 1, 2015, Harris signed with Uşak Sportif of the Turkish Basketball League for the 2015–16 season.

 In June 2016, Harris signed with Barangay Ginebra San Miguel of the Philippines, marking his fourth time to play in the country.
 He replaced Drew Crawford, who backed out at the last minute.
 However, he only played one game against GlobalPort after he suffered a hypextended thumb open fracture during the third quarter.

 Harris signed with the Italian team Vanoli Cremona on November 9, 2016.

 In 2021, Harris signed with Phoenix Super LPG Fuel Masters of the PBA.
 In his first game with the Fuel Masters, he recorded 24 points, 15 rebounds and 3 assists in a 103–100 victory over the Terrafirma Dyip.